What is Multi-Touch Attribution?

 To better understand the concepts in multi-touch, sometimes it’s easier to take a first pass at a data model.

-To build a basic multi-touch model, start by looking at a data set that pulls in campaign types, how many days from touch point to close, how much revenue is associated with each touch point, and how you’ll weight them.
+To build a basic multi-touch model, start by looking at a data set that pulls in campaign types, how many days from touch point to close, how much revenue is associated with each touch point, and how you’ll weigh them.

 Here’s an example of how to download and format a data set: